-Note: If you set the Number Of Worker Cores parameter to 0, Tenable Nessus Network Monitor automatically changes the value to the minimum number of worker cores needed to run Tenable Nessus Network Monitor in High Performance mode.
+Note: If you set the Number Of Worker Cores parameter to 0, Tenable Network Monitor automatically changes the value to the minimum number of worker cores needed to run Tenable Network Monitor in High Performance mode.

-For example, suppose you have 20 available logical cores.
+For example, suppose you have 20 available logical cores in your machine.
 Four of those cores are used by the system for internal processing and the kernel.
+Tenable Network Monitor will use an additional core to manage the database and another core to process PASL plugins script processing.

-If you want to use the 16 available cores for Tenable Nessus Network Monitor, then you may change the value for the parameter Number Of Worker Cores to 16.
+If you want to use the 12 available work cores for Tenable Network Monitor, then you can change the value for the parameter Number Of Worker Cores to 12 if you are monitoring 1 port, or 11 if you are monitoring both ports.

-- Ensure you have a High Performance Activation Code so you can run Tenable Nessus Network Monitor in High Performance mode. - If you are running Red Hat Enterprise Linux, ensure Secure Boot mode is disabled, as described in Disable Secure Boot for Tenable Nessus Network Monitor High Performance Mode.
+- Ensure you have a High Performance Activation Code so you can run Tenable Network Monitor in High Performance mode. - If you are running Red Hat Enterprise Linux, ensure Secure Boot mode is disabled, as described in Disable Secure Boot for Tenable Network Monitor High Performance Mode.